santosh-sambhavani/DSA/arrays/notes.md

 			- now if the sum of this threes are greater than wanted value than decreament pointer 2
 			- if less than desired value than increament pointer 1
 			- and if matches than add to ans

+### Points:
+- If one string is a permutation of another, we can say that all of the characters in both strings have the same frequency, which is why they are permutations of each other.